dhis2/dhis2-docs/src/commonmark/en/content/android/android-tracker-capture-app.md

 overview screen of the enrolled tracked entity instance with information that has been captured so far.
-To change the tracked entity instance attribute values that has been captured, simply press the profile box and a new screen will apppear.
+To change the tracked entity instance attribute values that has been captured, simply press the profile box and a new screen will appear.
 By default the data entry rows will be disabled.
 To enable the data entry rows press the edit button in the top-right corner.
 This form will save whenever you do any changes.
 To change enrollment details, press the Enrollment box from the overview